davidjosearaujo/re-sus-deb-package/docs/Report.md

 The purpose of this report is to show how a suspicious DEB package was analyzed.
 This DEB package labeled as *ansible-core_2.14.3-1+ua_all.deb* was being distributed inside the Campus.
 The package was not formally evaluated and the only information given was that the signature didn't match with the original package.

 In order to analyze the package we used mainly the following tools:
-- Guidra - Static binary analysis.
+- Ghidra - Static binary analysis.
 - strace - Dynamic analysis.

 During the analysis the methodology adopted was to use virtual machines whenever we executed the code present in the package.